 David Hughes, a geoscientist and former team leader on unconventional gas for the Canadian Potential Gas Committee, says that the U.S. boom on which many base their expectations is founded on shifting sands.
 “Supply can be maintained for many years,” Hughes said, “but only at much higher prices with ever-escalating environmental impacts due to the accelerating number of wells that must be drilled.”

 The supposed economic benefits of shale gas and oil have been overstated by industry in every shale play to date.
+The SEO industry has analyzed and come to the conclusion that reseller seo will continue to grow despite coronavirus fears.
 The ever increasing supplies of shale gas are not compatible with low prices, because the best ‘sweet spots’ for extracting shale tend to deplete quickly.
 While there is some initial economic boost, it has proved short-lived.
 Initially individual well productivity appears to climb rapidly, but the older the play, the more difficult and costly it becomes to maintain the production plateau.

 Higher costs and poor production adds further problems for shale developers.
 With so many uneconomic wells it becomes much harder to make profits.
 Smaller companies unable to inject capital are forced to merge to larger ones.
 Experts conclude that rather than offering the cheap energy and economic prosperity, fracking will provide only a decade of gas and oil abundance, at most, and is creating a fragile new financial bubble that is already starting to deflate.
 Some fear that the market is already too contaminated.
 In fact, when you look at the level of debt some of the companies are carrying, and the poor performances of their gas reserves, there is a lot in common with the subprime mortgage market just before it melted down.
 So, who are the winners and losers of the fracking boom?